CBD Defined: A Multifaceted Cannabinoid

 Legality and Accessibility

 The legality of CBD varies from country to country, but in many territories it is legal as long as it is extracted from hemp and contains less than a certain percentage of THC.
-In France, for example, the authorized THC level is 0.3%.
+In France, for example, the permitted THC level is 0.3%.

 Different Forms of CBD